AryaSapkal/AryaSapkal/README.md

 - 👋 Hi, I’m @AryaSapkal
 - 👀 I’m interested in spearheading some impact in the world.
-- 🌱 I’m currently learning Python, Pytorch, AWS, entrepreneurship, and writing.
+- 🌱 I’m currently learning Python, Pytorch, MySQL, entrepreneurship, and writing.
 - 💞️ I’m looking to collaborate on the HPP
 - 📫 How to reach me for the HPP: thehpparya@gmail.com
 - 😄 Pronouns: he/him